kinow/autosubmit/docs/source/userguide/set and share the configuration/index.rst

         - This file contains the configuration used by the user scripts.
         - This file is fully customizable for the current experiment.
 Allows setting user- parameters that will be readable by the autosubmit jobs.

-It is worth mentioning that for Autosubmit4, these files merged as one.
+It is worth mentioning that for Autosubmit4, these files are seen one.

 Advanced configuration structure and restrictions
 -------------------------------------------------